|

 coup, shall be remembered as Africans and friends of Haiti worldwide

-commit to fax, call-in and deliver to French and US Embassies and
+commit to fax, call-in and deliver to French and US Embassies

-was “refinanced” by the US in 1914 (enforced, through
+which was “refinanced” by the US in 1914 (enforced,

-slavery to win their independence.
+chains of racial slavery to win their independence.

-The year, 2006, also marks the 200th anniversary of the death of
+The year, 2006, also marks the 200th anniversary of the death

-Haiti's liberator, general Jean Jacques Dessalines.
+of Haiti's liberator, general Jean Jacques Dessalines.
 Pro-democracy

 Haitians worldwide shall continue to call on the vision of Dessalines